-15. The Soviet Authorities' attitude towards inflation Miffers from that of Western governments : this is because the Aims and the means that can be employed to combat it are not Oidentical.
-In the East, anti-inflation policy consists first and ofor most in camouflaging the phenomenon and preventing it from becoming apparent, by means of various techniques like manipulations of index, subsidies, etc...
-When it comes to balancing supply Cand demand and combating excessive purchasing power (whose growth Channot be controlled indefinitely, even in an authoritarian system), athe action the authorities can take is strictly limited.

-16. First, it is very difficult to correct inflation by means of a general rise in retail prices without jeopardising the inter-Orelations and the complet fabric of the Plan.
-Only limited changes win the price of specific items are designed to achieve a partial Obalance between supply and demand.

-SCL Second adjustments by increasing the supply of consumer 17. goods by reallocating factors or commodities towards automobile industries, construction of dwellings, etc.. clash with planning priorities given to the production of arms or capital equipment. \underline{O} priorities given to the production of arms or capital equipment. mFor the planners production of consumer goods can only increase Zas productivity in these sectors improves.
-But the bureaucratic and mandatory character of the Plan, as well as the rigidity Gof the system, prevent any lasting increase in productivity and thence of production.
-The disappearance of marginal firms which, win a liberal economy, contribute to the optimum allocation of the Sfactors is relatively unusual in the USSR, although perhaps more frequent in Eastern Europe.
-The Gosbank plays an important role When an enterprise gets into financial difficulties, normally pro-Oviding additional funds and advice where necessary.
-In the last , the Gosbank can even declare an enterprise insolvent and resort, generally take over, reorganise and manage the bankrupt plant.
+- 15. The Soviet Authorities' attitude towards inflation differs from that of Western governments: this is because the aims and the means that can be employed to combat it are not identical.
+In the East, anti-inflation policy consists first and for most in camouflaging the phenomenon and preventing it from becoming apparent, by means of various techniques like manipulations of index, subsidies, etc...
+When it comes to balancing supply and demand and combating excessive purchasing power (whose growth cannot be controlled indefinitely, even in an authoritarian system), the action the authorities can take is strictly limited. - 16.
+First, it is very difficult to correct inflation by means of a general rise in retail prices without jeopardizing the interrelations and the complex fabric of the Plan.
+Only limited changes in the price of specific items are designed to achieve a partial balance between supply and demand. - 17.
+Second adjustments by increasing the supply of consumer goods by reallocating factors or commodities towards automobile industries, construction of dwellings, etc.. clash with planning priorities given to the production of arms or capital equipment.
+For the planners production of consumer goods can only increase as productivity in these sectors improves.
+But the bureaucratic and mandatory character of the Plan, as well as the rigidity of the system, prevent any lasting increase in productivity and hence of production.
+The disappearance of marginal firms which, in a liberal economy, contribute to the optimum allocation of the factors is relatively unusual in the USSR, although perhaps more frequent in Eastern Europe.
+The Gosbank plays an important rôle when an enterprise gets into financial difficulties, normally providing additional funds and advice where necessary.
+In the last resort, the Gosbank can even declare an enterprise insolvent and generally take over, reorganize and manage the bankrupt plant.